getvariant/variant-java-servlet-adapter/servlet-adapter-demo/readme.md

 __Variant demo application__ is built with the popular [Pet Clinic webapp](https://github.com/spring-projects/spring-petclinic), available from the Sprinig MVC Web framework.
 This doesn't mean that your application must also use Spring MVC — we're using it for demonstration purposes only, as it provides the opportunity to demonstrate both Variant's [bare Java client](http://getvariant.com/docs/0-7/clients/variant-java-client/#section-2) as well as the [servlet adapter](/servlet-adapter).

+Problems?
+Open an issue in this repository or email <help@getvariant.com>

 ## 1. Start Variant Server

 1. If you haven't done so yet, [download and install](http://www.getvariant.com/docs/0-7/experiment-server/reference/#section-1) Variant Experiment Server.